 Stay at Home - Protect the NHS - Save Lives

-We are not journalists, just friendly musicians in Bournemouth here at the Pudenski Brothers, however, we do care about the community that we live in.
+We are not journalists, just a friendly band in Bournemouth here at the Pudenski Brothers, however, we do care about the community that we live in.
 You will have heard this advice many times this week, and we do hope that unlike last weekend more people are able to follow this guidance.
 The evidence that the COVID-19 epidemic is spreading has been seen this week in government and royalty with high profile symptoms and confirmed results.

 This is our 2nd Community Post, you can read Community Post #1 here